Jaymon/Mingo/README.txt

 this is just a basic example, but it shows you the initial power of mingo. each class extended from mingo_map has many built in functions to make doing things easy, you see the set* and get* functions, but you also have has* functions to make sure a field exists and is none empty (eg, $user->hasPassword() to see if the password field exists and is non-empty).
 The exists* to just see if a field exists (it could be empty).
 The kill* functions to remove a field.
 The bump* functions to increment the field by count (eg, $user->bumpViews($count) where $count=1).
 And is* functions to see if a field contains a value (eg, $user->isUsername('tester')).

-On top of that, the load() function takes a mingo_criteria to make loading from the mongo db painless.
+On top of that, the load() function takes a mingo_criteria instance to make loading from the db painless.
 For example, to load all users with certain usernames, you could:

 $c = new mingo_criteria
 $c->inUsername('tester','john','paul','homer','bart');
 $loaded = $user->load($c);
-echo 'loaded: ',$loaded,'<br />';
+echo 'loaded this many users: ',$loaded,'<br />';

 and, if you wanted to sort them in alphabetical order, you would just add this line to the criteria before calling load():

 $c->sortUsername(mingo_criteria::ASC);

 Now, most ORMs and abstraction layers have a peer or table class (atleast the ones that I've used) that takes care of db loads, and then they have another class that is the actual ORM for the db's table.
 I decided to combine the two and just have the one class, this will take some getting used to at first, but it is actually pretty cool when you start using it.
-And if you wanted to create a Peer class you could:
+And if you wanted to create a Peer class, you could:

 class user_peer {
   static function getByUsername($list){